Glycogen storage disease type V: Common signs and symptoms

+Heart rate during exercise is a key indicator as, unlike the symptoms of muscle fatigue and cramping, it is a medical sign (meaning that it is observable and measurable by a third party rather than felt subjectively by the patient).
+In regularly active individuals with McArdle disease, they may not feel the usual symptoms of muscle fatigue and cramping until they increase their speed to very brisk walking, jogging, or cycling; however, they will still show an inappropriately rapid heart rate response to exercise, with a declining heart rate once second wind has been achieved."In McArdle's, our heart rate tends to increase in what is called an 'inappropriate' response.
+That is, after the start of exercise it increases much more quickly than would be expected in someone unaffected by McArdle's."

+Other symptoms and comorbidities

+Myoglobinuria (reddish-brown urine) may be seen due to the breakdown of skeletal muscle known as rhabdomyolysis (a condition in which muscle cells breakdown, sending their contents into the bloodstream).
+In 2020, the largest study to-date of 269 GSD-V patients, 39.4% reported no previous episodes of myoglobinuria and 6.8% had normal CK (including those with fixed muscle weakness); so an absence of myoglobinuria and normal CK should not rule out the possibility of the disease.
+Between 33-51.4% develop fixed muscle weakness, typically of the trunk and upper body, with the onset of muscle weakness usually occurring later in life (40+ years of age).

-Younger people may display unusual symptoms, such as difficulty in chewing, swallowing or utilizing normal oral motor functions.
-A number of comorbidities were found in GSD-V patients at a higher rate than found in the general population, including (but not limited to): hypertension (17%), endocrine diseases (15.7%), muskuloskeletal/rheumatic disease (12.9%), hyperuricemia/gout (11.6%), gastrointestinal diseases (11.2%), neurological disease (10%), respiratory disease (9.5%), and coronary artery disease (8.3%).
-Patients may have hypertrophy, particularly of the legs, and may have lower bone mineral content and density in the legs.
+Younger people may display unusual symptoms, such as difficulty chewing, swallowing, or utilizing normal oral motor functions.
+Idiopathic leg pains were common in children, usually occurring at night, often presumed to be "growing pains" and not investigated further.
+Several comorbidities were found in GSD-V individuals at a higher rate than in the general population, including (but not limited to): hypertension (17%), endocrine diseases (15.7%), musculoskeletal/rheumatic disease (12.9%), hyperuricemia/gout (11.6%), gastrointestinal diseases (11.2%), neurological disease (10%), respiratory disease (9.5%), and coronary artery disease (8.3%).
+They may have a pseudoathletic appearance of muscle hypertrophy (24%), particularly of the legs, and may have lower bone mineral content and density in the legs.

+Besides exercise-induced premature muscle fatigue, GSD-V individuals may also have comorbidities of mental fatigue, general fatigue, reduced motivation, sleep disturbances, anxiety, and depression.

 As skeletal muscle relies predominantly on glycogenolysis for the first few minutes as it transitions from rest to activity, as well as throughout high-intensity aerobic activity and all anaerobic activity, individuals with GSD-V experience during exercise: sinus tachycardia, tachypnea, muscle fatigue and pain, during the aforementioned activities and time frames.
-Patients may exhibit a “second wind” phenomenon.
-This is characterized by the patient's better tolerance for aerobic exercise such as walking and cycling after approximately 10 minutes.
-This is attributed to the combination of increased blood flow and the ability of the body to find alternative sources of energy, like fatty acids and proteins.
-In the long term, patients may exhibit kidney failure due to the myoglobinuria, and with age, patients may exhibit progressively increasing weakness and substantial muscle loss.
+They may exhibit a "second wind" phenomenon, which is characterized by the individual's better tolerance for aerobic exercise such as walking and cycling after approximately 10 minutes.
+This is attributed to the combination of increased blood flow and the ability of the body to find alternative sources of energy, like fatty acids, proteins, and increased blood glucose uptake.